Marcobisky/my-riscv/doc/cheatsheet/csr.md

         - 01: Vectored.
 Exceptions will set `PC` *directly* to `BASE`, while (asynchronous) interrupts will set `PC` to `BASE`+4*`mcause.Exception Code` (See `mcause` register.)
         - others: invalid.

 6.	`mepc (0x341, 0x00000000)`: Machine Exception Program Counter, saves the address of the interrupted instruction.
+    - When an interrupt occurs, the current PC + 1 is saved in `mepc`.
-When an exception is encountered, the current program counter is saved in `mepc`, and the core jumps to the exception address.
+    - When an exception is encountered, the current PC is saved in `mepc`.
+(Why?
+The exception may triggered by the instruction at the current PC, maybe we solve the exception in the interrupt handler, so give it another chance to execute that instruction again.)

+    and the core jumps to the exception address.
 When a `mret` instruction is executed, the value from `mepc` replaces the current program counter.

 7.	`mcause (0x342)`: Machine Trap Cause, identifies the cause of the interrupt/exception.
 ![`mcause`](mcause.png)